KadinTucker/GrandSpace/rulebook/glossary/milestone.md

 [Warfare](../../rulebook/warfare.md):
 - +1 per mineral or biomass sample stolen
+- +1 per damage dealt to an enemy ship
+- +2 for receiving damage to a ship
-- +2 for damaging an enemy ship
+- +5 for destroying an enemy ship
-- +50 for having a ship destroyed
+- +5 for having a ship destroyed in combat
 - +25 for conquering an enemy *shield*
 - +50 for having an enemy conquer one of your shields